etaijacob/TOYFOLD/README.md

 # TOYFOLD
-## A Software suite to perform enumaration and simulations of a simplified model (i.e. toy model) of protein structure and folding process
+## A Software suite to perform enumeration and simulations of a simplified model (i.e. toy model) of protein structure and folding process

 All code is written in C++ and Perl.
 Not all software features are currently documented.
-In the future I plan to modify this software to an R package.
+In the future, I plan to modify this software to an R package.

 The software includes the following tools:
 1) Enumerate all possible configuration of a sequence of length N on a 2D lattice.
 2) Randomly generate sequenes of length N from a given composition of H P + -
 3) Find the (global) minimal energy structure of a given sequence and the following energy matrix:
                            H       P       +       -
 											H   -1.0    0.0      0.0     0.0
  											P    0.0   -0.75    -0.25   -0.25
 											+    0.0   -0.25    +1.0    -1.25